Same-DayLicensed

 • • Evaluation for co-existing mental health conditions

 Healthcare providers follow established diagnostic criteria and clinical guidelines when evaluating patients for ADHD.
-The evaluation process ensures that Vyvanse is prescribed only when appropriate and that patients receive comprehensive care addressing all aspects of their ADHD symptoms and treatment needs.
+The evaluation process makes sure Vyvanse is prescribed only when appropriate and that patients receive complete care addressing all aspects of their ADHD symptoms and treatment needs.

 Controlled Substance Regulations